ISISComputingGroup/ibex_developers_manual/ICE-Dilution-Fridge.md

 | He3 Sorption pump | `VTI Loop 2` | idk! |
 | He4 Pot | `Lakeshore Mixing Chamber` | Didk |

-Because the channel names vary between the Muon Heliox and the LET heliox, they must be supplied as IOC macros.

-If a new heliox turns up on another beamline, the following is the process to figure out the required channel names:
-- Connect to the device via your favourite terminal emulator (HTerm/PuTTY/HyperTerminal/etc).
-- Issue the command `READ:SYS:CAT` (terminated with a line feed, `\n`)
-- This will respond with a string like `STAT:SYS:CAT:DEV:<device 1 id>:<device 1 type>:DEV:<device 2 id>:<device 2 type>:...`.
-  * The IDs should look something like `DB1.H1` (meaning: daughter board 1, heater 1)
-  * The device type could be one of `TEMP` (temperature), `PRES` (pressure), `HTR` (heater) or `AUX` (auxiliary output).
-- For each of the devices in the catalog response, issue the command `READ:DEV:<device id>:<device type>:NICK` (terminated with a line feed)
-- The device will respond with a string that looks like `STAT:DEV:MB1.T1:TEMP:NICK:MB1_He3_Sorb`
-- The last part of this response (`MB1_He3_Sorb` in this example) is the string that the IOC will need as a macro
-- If it's not immediately obvious which channel name corresponds to which item in the table above, consult cryogenics for advice about how the channels have been named.

 # Temperature control

 Temperature control in the triton systems is achieved by multiple cooling stages: